 After my wildly popular The Best Black Paint for Furniture post from last summer, I decided to dedicate a post on the ins and outs and the (often) trials and tribulations of painting furniture white.
 If painting black furniture is all about choosing the right paint – white-painted furniture is all about the process.
 Painting furniture white can be tricky with yellowing that can appear over time and stains seeping through!
-Not to worry, in this – how to paint furniture white (5 experts weigh in) post with the help of some very talented professional furniture refinishers I will demystify getting that perfect white finish.
-All 5 experts shared with me their favorite white paint and their tips and tricks for getting flawless results every time.
+Not to worry, in this – How to Paint Furniture White: Step-by-Step Expert Advice post with the help of some very talented professional furniture refinishers I will demystify getting that perfect white finish.
+All 6 experts shared with me their favorite white paint and their tips and tricks for getting flawless results every time.
 They also shared some photos of some of their gorgeous inspiring pieces.

 living room with antique dresser painted white on a wall of gallery.